QihanQG/ECS-189G-final-project/report.md

 3. Retrieval few-shot.
 Qwen gets 10 image-label examples picked for each test image using CLIP image similarity.
 So each image gets visually similar examples instead of the same fixed ones.
 The retrieval also skips any example that has the same object name as the test image, not just the test image itself.
 This stops it from grabbing another shot of the same Hubble object and copying its label.

-The model, dataset rows, parsing, and metrics are the same across all three.
-We did this so the comparison measures the prompting method and not some other difference.
-Decoding is greedy, so the runs are deterministic and the differences between them are not just sampling noise.
+All three runs use the same model, evaluation rows, parser, metrics, and greedy decoding.
+This isolates the prompting method as the main variable.

 We used 266 images total.
 The 10 static few-shot examples are left out of evaluation, so the final evaluation is on 256 images.